ytmytm/geos-atari/README-Atari.md

 All the rectangle functions (*Rectangle*, *InvertRectangle*, *ImprintRectangle*, *RecoverRectangle*) have been optimized to reuse calculated screen coordinates.

 Keyboard has its own interrupt and doesn't have to be scanned for every row/column.

+Just like on C64 the processes (sleep and multitasking) are clocked by video frame rate.

 ### System startup